ccinkosky/CinkoMVC/README.md

     * **models/AbstractModel.php** : Your models should extend this class.
 It adds helpers to your models.
 Functions that make SELECT, INSERT, UPDATE and DELETE easier for the corresponding table.

     * **models/AppUsersModel.php** : This is an example model showing how to use the helper functions that are added by **AbstractModel.php**.
 It also has an example of how to use PDO to execute more complicated queries.
+It also includes an example migrate function.

     * **controllers/AbstractController.php** : Your controllers should extend this class.
 It adds helpers to your controllers.
 Functions for verifying common request mothods (GET, POST, PUT, DELTE), functions for fetching the body of different requests, as well as functions to handle views.

     * **controllers/IndexController.php** : This controller is used to provide content to the front end app via JSON views.

+    * **controllers/MigrationsController.php** : This controller is used to run migrations for all the models.

  5. **Loader.php** includes the **Routes.php** file.
 This file takes the URL and determines the route the code flow will take.
 By default it assumes the request method is GET, but you can specify that the route only works for other request methods, such as POST, PUT and DELETE.
 If there is a custom route added, it will attempt to follow the code outlined for that route.
 If the URL doesn't match a custom route, then it will try to match the snake_case URL, convert it to camelCase and try to find the controller->action.
 If there is no action in the URL, then it will attempt to call the IndexAction() function for that controller.
 For example: